Demonstrative Evidence in a Personal Injury Trial

 The more complex and the case, the more demonstrative evidence is important to simplify the issues and allow the jury to understand the facts.
 Demonstrative evidence can also be used in explaining how an accident occurred and one of the easiest methods is for a model to be used.
 Many expert witnesses use reproductions or computer animations to explain the accident scenario.

-In the old days, graphs and charts were used to convey information on a image basis.
+In the old days, graphs and charts were used to convey information on an image basis.
 With the rapid increase in technology, once we had to outsource trial exhibits and today many of the same trial exhibits can be produced in house at little expense.

 Technology has also allowed trial attorneys to use tools such as the iPad to reproduce on a screen the trial exhibit or demonstrative aid.
 Having the ability to pull up an image at the touch of a finger is a very powerful tool for the personal injury practitioner.
+Here is a list of the best apps for trial lawyers.

 Many plaintiffs personal injury attorneys and also defense attorneys have gone to the iPad as a tool in lawsuits.